Flying wingers could help Ecuador take flight

 The Andean nation had never played at the World Cup until making their debut in 2002, yet have now qualified for three of the last four tournaments.

-On all three occasions they have been led by coaches from neighbouring Colombia, firstly Hernan Dario Gomez, then Luis Fernando Suarez and now Rueda.
+On all three occasions they have been led by coaches from neighboring Colombia, firstly Hernan Dario Gomez, then Luis Fernando Suarez and now Rueda.

 This time, they overcame tragedy on the way when striker Christian Benitez, who scored in three qualifiers, died of a heart attack in Qatar where he was playing his club football.